 It’s time to curate your collection of accessories for the next big home design trend: cannabis carts.
 Because bar carts are so 2020, and we are so over 2020.

 It starts with the lingo.
-Marijuana (the term) and its many aliases—pot, weed, the devil’s lettuce—is out; cannabis is in.
-And cannabis is having a moment, rising from barely legal to essential status in a few years flat—and doing so without ad campaigns touting its many proven health benefits due to government-mandated advertising restrictions.
+The term marijuana—and its many aliases: pot, weed, the devil’s lettuce — is out; cannabis is in.
+And cannabis is having a moment, rising from barely legal to essential status in a few years flat — and doing so without ad campaigns touting its many proven health benefits due to government-mandated advertising restrictions.
 Along with that uptick, cannabis accessories have become must-have items for trendsetters.
-What’s more, we predict that a curated collection of said accessories stylishly displayed on former bar carts—now transformed into smoking-hot cannabis carts—will be the must-have home decor item of 2021, hashtag #highdesign.
+What’s more, we predict that a curated collection of said accessories stylishly displayed on former bar carts — now transformed into smoking-hot cannabis carts — will be the must-have home decor item of 2021, hashtag #highdesign.

-Be a trendsetter and start curating your collection now.
+Be ahead of the curve and start curating your collection now.
 To help you get started, we’ve rounded up some info and suggestions of top pieces from aesthetically minded brands that caught our eye, captured our attention, and earned spots on our own cannabis carts.
 Read on for suggestions about how to make your own enviable hub for getting high.

 GLOW-UP NO. 1: SUMMERLAND

 Consider a Summerland bong for your cannabis cart’s bubbly centerpiece.
 This is no hunk of plastic stored under a dorm bed and plastered with dancing bear stickers.
 The California company offers premium bongs and pipes made by hand in small batches using only natural materials.
 Aesthetically minded cannabis enthusiast Liam Kaczmar started Summerland to bring sustainable, artisan-made pipes, bongs, home goods, and hemp apparel to fill a gap he found while in the market for a bong that would meet his style-conscious standards.